ZhennanHuang/DataScience/README.md

 ###Structure
-* ~/Scripts: Programs to deal with data.
+* ~/Scripts: Programs to process data.
 * ~/Demo: Web application.
 * ~/charts: Using javascript to draw graphs.